When things don't go to plan

 Sometimes your journey through your Higher Degree by Research (HDR) isn’t smooth.

-If you need help or are concerned about any aspect of your studies, speak to someone as soon as it becomes an issue.
-Your supervisory team, your HDR Delegated Authority (HDR DA) and Research and Training Services (RTS) are there to provide you with advice and support to successfully complete your research.
+If you need help or are concerned about any aspect of your studies, speak to someone as soon as possible.
+Your supervisory team, your HDR Delegated Authority (HDR DA) and the School of Graduate Research can provide you with advice and support to successfully complete your research.

 RMIT provide a range of resources and support for HDR students.

-Action and support is available for all HDR candidates at RMIT.
+Action and support is available for all HDR candidates at RMIT if you need help to get back on track with your research.

 The action and support you receive is tailored to you and your situation.
 It may include more frequent meetings with your supervisory team, referral to academic or wellbeing support services or making variations to your candidature.